Combatting Gerrymandering with Ranked Choice Voting: An Experimental Analysis of Multi-member Districts in the United States: Results: Inter-party balance with multi-member districts

-We begin our analysis by analyzing how MMDs affect partisan proportionality, both in how MMDs empower independent commissions and in how they constrain partisan gerrymanderers.
-We first illustrate the effects of each social choice function and district size, for both extreme gerrymanders and fair redistricting.
-We conclude this section by applying our insights to provide design recommendations for legislation such as H.R.
-4000.
-Recall that \Cref{prop:stvequalspav} proves that, in terms of proportionality, STV is equivalent to PAV.
-Throughout this section, then, we use the two terms interchangeably.
+We first analyze how MMDs affect partisan balance, both in how MMDs empower independent commissions and in how they constrain adversarial partisan gerrymanderers. \Cref{sec:mitiggerr} contains our main results; we illustrate the effects of each social choice function and district size, for both extreme gerrymanders and fair redistricting.
+In \Cref{sec:design}, we turn to \textit{design} questions, discussing the effect of the Thiele rule parameter and heterogeneity across states in terms of `optimal' district size; here, we further analyze how the Fair Representation Act navigates such tradeoffs.